WeAreGenki/minna-ui/utils/postcss-config/README.md

 # `@minna-ui/postcss-config`

-PostCSS config preset for use in [`minna-ui`](https://github.com/WeAreGenki/minna-ui) projects or standalone.
+PostCSS config preset for use in [`Minna UI`](https://github.com/WeAreGenki/minna-ui) projects or standalone.

 TODO: List included plugins, what they do, and documentation links.